Esfahan/docker-compose-haproxy_cache_server/README.md

 ```

 ## Usage
-Run the command below on lb01, lb02.
+Run the command below on lb01, lb02 with modifing docker-compose.yml like above.

 ```
 $ sudo docker-compose up -d --build